 Restoration should seek to maximise the extent of target habitat(s) and avoid habitat packing, where small areas of lots of habitats are packed into the site.
+Proposals should instead focus on maximising the biodiversity benefits from larger areas of priority habitat.
 Priority should be given to wetland/open habitats rather than woodland.
 Heathland/ Acid Grassland habitats should be priorities for creation; however, Oak-birch Woodland creation may be required to mitigate against the loss of exiting woodland from within Longdale Plantation (SINC/LWS 2/363).